taylorzr/alphamail-design/README.md

 alphamail-design
 ================

-Frontend design for alphamail, an aggressive email frontend.
+Design for alphamail, an aggressive email frontend.